-The Coronavirus Disease 2019 (COVID-19) pandemic has caused an ongoing public health and economic crisis in our Hawai'i and throughout the world.
-As of May 29, 2020, I had cosponsored 26 bills and led or cosigned 101 joint congressional letters in response to the pandemic.
+The COVID-19 pandemic has caused an ongoing public health and economic crisis in our Hawai‘i and throughout the world.
+As of November 4, 2020, I had cosponsored 66 bills and led or cosigned 159 joint congressional letters in response to the pandemic.
+I also voted for 6 major COVID-19 relief bills.
 These efforts will help facilitate the federal response to confront our public health crisis, alleviate the economic crisis, provide tools for our keiki to learn remotely, ensure the safety of our essential workforce and prepare our country for any future public health crises.
+Below are examples of some actions I have taken in Congress in response to this crisis.

 Below are examples of some actions I have taken in Congress in response to this crisis.